 Because dyslexics have difficulty recognizing the internal sound structure of the spoken word to begin with, it is very difficult for them to convert the letters of the alphabet into a phonetic code (decoding).

 For many of us reading just comes naturally.
 We automatically break up words into syllables, apply spelling rules and understand the concept of language.
 Learning to read with dyslexia is not a natural process.
-These children must be taught reading and spellng explicitly and directly.
+These children must be taught reading and spelling explicitly and directly.

 Multisensory learning will benefit a child with dyslexia.
-When taught with a multisensory approach, the child learns all the letters, letter combinations, sounds and words by using their visual, auditory, tactile and kinesthetic pathways.
-They see it, say it, hear it and move with it.
+When taught with a multisensory approach, the child learns all the letters, letter combinations, sounds and words by using their visual, auditory, tactile, and kinesthetic pathways.
+They see it, say it, hear it, and move with it.